IN THIS LESSON

 Some advice to keep in mind before starting a myIDP:

-2. Have an open mind and answer the prompts the way you yourself would answer.
-Do not answer the prompts from the point of view of the career professional you think you will be someday.
+3. Have an open mind and answer the prompts the way you yourself would answer.
+Do not answer the prompts from the point of view of the career professional you think you will be someday, answer using your own voice.

 There are four possible IDPs to choose from.
 They all share the core assessments related to skills, values, and interests.
 Any of these tests will be valuable in allowing you to reflect on matching your own skills, values, and interests to possible career paths.
 Feel free to take more than one!

 2. myIDP from Science Careers.
-This IDP is for life sciences and is mostly geared towards academic research careers in the life sciences.
+This IDP is for life sciences and is mostly geared towards academic research careers in biomedical and life sciences.
+If you are feeling a research career, this IDP is for you.

-3. PHaSS-IDP is for anyone considering careers in public health.
-This includes careers in Biostatistics, emergency management, environmental and occupational health, epidemiologists, and environmental economics.
+3. PHaSS-IDP is for anyone considering a career connected to public health.
+This includes careers in Biostatistics, emergency management, environmental and occupational health, epidemiologists, and environmental economics. **This IDP is currently in beta-testing, so have some patience if you choose PHaSS-IDP.
+It will continue to get better!